EmmaZai/emmazai.github.io/_pages/about.md

 Job market paper
 ======
-My job market paper is about the long-term care in the United States and studies the informal caregivers affected by Medicaid aging waiver programs.
+My job market paper is about the long-term care in the United States and studies the informal caregiving affected by Medicaid aging waiver programs.
+Medicaid aging waivers provide funding for in-home formal care to seniors.
+Their aim is to incentivize older adults who need long-term care to stay at home rather than move into a nursing facility.
+However, this policy may inadvertently shift care burdens onto informal caregivers, who would not otherwise be required to care for family members were they to enter nursing homes.
+In this paper, I test whether families respond to Medicaid aging waivers by increasing or reducing informal caregiving.
+More details about my job market paper can be found in [the JMP page](https://emmazai.github.io/jmp/).

 For more info